Constraints on the transition redshift from the calibrated Gamma-ray Burst $E_{\rm p}$-$E_{\rm iso}$ correlation: Experimental constraints

-with $\mathcal E(z)$ given by DHE or DDPE models. \item[(b)] \emph{SN log-likelihood}.
 The Pantheon data set is the most updated SN Ia sample composed of $1048$ sources \citep{2018ApJ...859..101S}.
 In \citet{2018ApJ...853..126R}, such data points are prompted under the form of $\mathcal E(z)^{-1}$ catalog at $N_{\rm S}=6$ redshifts, chosen to best represent the whole SN Ia sample and obtained by assuming a flat universe prior.
 The SN log-likelihood function is given by

+where $\mathcal E_k^{-1}$ are the measured from SNe Ia and $\mathbf{C}_{\rm SN}$ is the covariance matrix obtained from the correlation matrix in \citet{2018ApJ...853..126R}.
+The six $\mathcal E_k(z)$ measurements ensure great computational time compression and accurately reproduce the cosmological constraints of the whole ($>1000$) SN Ia data set \citep{2018ApJ...853..126R}.